riastrad/cyberbspace/posts/2019/review-everything-since-the-aleph.md

 ### Billy Bud, Sailor, _by Herman Melville_
 One thing you should probably know about me is that I’m a Melville completist.
 I read **Moby Dick, or the Whale** one summer in college and I have been hooked on his prose ever since.

-**Billy Bud** is a short little novella that was published posthumously and still feels somewhat undergestated.
+**Billy Bud** is a short little novella that was published posthumously and still feels somewhat under gestated.
 The premise of the novel feels very much akin to a Thomas Hardy story, i.e. how do bad things happen to good people?
 Yet, even with these caveats, I found myself so intoxicated by the rhythm of Melville’s ornately structured and punctuated sentences, the morally charged monologues of his characters, and the subtle inconsistencies of certain plot points in the final few chapters that it was not an unpleasant read.

 | Title        | Author           | Rating  |
 | ------------- | ------------- | ----- |